 - Be proactive, which includes knowing your advisor’s office hours, contact information, and how appointments are set.
-You should reach out to your advisor to schedule meetings if you can’t meet during posted office hours.
-Make sure you schedule meetings well in advance of deadlines, and ask for information/advice/assistance when you need it.
+You should reach out to your advisor to schedule meetings if you cannot meet during posted office hours.
+Make sure you schedule meetings well in advance of deadlines, and ask for information/advice/assistance when needed.
 Be respectful of your advisor’s time: come to meetings prepared.

 - Speak up: your advisor cannot help you unless you tell him or her that there is a problem.